paul-heyse/kgfoundry/codeintel_rev/io/ENRICHED/modules/errors.md

 ## Complexity

-- branches: 7
+- branches: 8
-- cyclomatic: 8
+- cyclomatic: 9
-- loc: 467
+- loc: 484

 ## Doc Coverage

 - `FileOperationError` (class): summary=yes, examples=yes — Base exception for file operation errors.
 - `FileReadError` (class): summary=yes, examples=yes — Raised when file cannot be read due to encoding or binary content.
 - `InvalidLineRangeError` (class): summary=yes, examples=yes — Raised when line range parameters are invalid.
+- `CatalogConsistencyError` (class): summary=yes, examples=no — Raised when catalog state does not match expected invariants.
 - `PathNotFoundError` (class): summary=yes, examples=no — Raised when a requested repository path does not exist.
 - `PathNotDirectoryError` (class): summary=yes, examples=no — Raised when a repository path is expected to be a directory but is not.
 - `GitOperationError` (class): summary=yes, examples=yes — Base exception for Git operation errors.
 - `RuntimeLifecycleError` (class): summary=yes, examples=no — Raised when a runtime fails to initialize or shut down.
 - `RuntimeUnavailableError` (class): summary=yes, examples=no — Raised when a runtime dependency is missing or disabled.
 - `VectorIndexStateError` (class): summary=yes, examples=no — Raised when a FAISS index is missing or not ready.
-- `VectorIndexIncompatibleError` (class): summary=yes, examples=no — Raised when FAISS assets (dimension, factory) are incompatible.

 ## Tags